tzaremba5/Cross-Subject-BCI-Motor-Imagery-Classification/README.md

 -------
 ## Usage
 1. Download both the training and the evaluation data from the above links and put it into three seperate in their corresponding competition.
 Set the path of these folders as IV_IIa, IV_I, III_IVa or change the paths names in the makefile.
-DO NOT CHANGE THE NAMES OF THE SUBJECT FOLDERS.
+WARNING: Do not change the names of the subject folders.

 2. Run to download the necessary libraries
 ```bash